The Springfields

-The Springfields were a British folk-pop vocal trio who had success in the early 1960s in the UK, US and Ireland.
+The Springfields were a British folk-pop vocal trio who had success in the early 1960s in the UK, Australia, US and Ireland.
 They included singer Dusty Springfield and her brother, songwriter Tom Springfield, along with Tim Feild, who was later replaced by Mike Hurst.

 Career

-The trio formed in 1960, when Mary "Dusty" O'Brien, who had been a member of all-girl singing trio The Lana Sisters, joined her brother Dion O'Brien and Tim Feild, who had been working as a duo, "The Kensington Squares".
+The trio formed in 1960, when Mary "Dusty" O'Brien, who had been a member of all-girl singing trio the Lana Sisters, joined her brother Dion O'Brien and Tim Feild, who had been working as a duo, the Kensington Squares.
 Dion became Tom Springfield, and Mary became Dusty Springfield.
+The Springfields went on tour in Ireland, and had assembled a band of musicians, including a trumpet player, drummer and saxophonist George Cassidy.

 Tom Springfield was a songwriter and arranger with a wide knowledge of folk music and the group had strong vocal harmonies as well as Dusty's powerful lead.
 Occupying a musical sphere comparable with that of the contemporary Peter, Paul and Mary, they were signed to Philips Records in London by producer Johnny Franz.
-In 1961 they released their first single, "Dear John," which failed to chart.
-They achieved UK success with the two follow-up releases, "Breakaway" (no. 31) and their Christmas hit "Bambino" (no. 16), also produced by Franz.
+In 1961, they released their first single, "Dear John" which failed to chart.
+They achieved UK success with the two follow-up releases, "Breakaway" (No. 31) and their Christmas hit "Bambino" (No. 16), also produced by Franz.

 With the success of "Breakaway" and "Bambino" and numerous television appearances, the trio quickly became very popular in the UK.
-In 1961 they starred in their own 15-minute music TV series on the BBC, The Springfields.
-In late 1961 Tim's wife fell ill, and he left the group to look after her.
+In 1961, they starred in their own 15-minute music TV series on the BBC, The Springfields.
+In late 1961, Feild's wife fell ill, and he left the group to look after her.
 Following an audition at Quaglino's restaurant in London in February 1962, Mike Hurst was taken on to replace him.

 Hurst later reflected on the dynamics within the group: "We worked incredibly hard, rehearsing constantly.
 Dusty was the creative force and Tom had the business skills and wrote great songs....Tom sorted out with the manager what gigs we would do but it was Dusty who worked on the performance."
 She made the three of them stand in front of a mirror for hours with herself in the middle, rehearsing every on-stage move.
 "Everything was worked out to the nth degree."